-It's still early to tell if Wildlink will be a success, but I think there's a missed opportunity here.
-It's strange that a company who sees the benefits of promoting other businesses through the use of affiliate marketing... doesn't have their own affiliate program.
+It's still early to tell if Wildlink will be a success, but starting out there was a missed opportunity here.
+It's strange that a company who sees the benefits of promoting other businesses through the use of affiliate marketing... didn't have their own affiliate program.

-You can earn money by promoting any one of the 20,000 stores they partner with... but you can't earn money promoting them.
+You could earn money by promoting any one of the 20,000 stores they partner with... but you couldn't earn money promoting them.

-If they had an affiliate program of their own though... or a refer-a-friend incentive of some kind, there's a good possibility that Wildlink (owned by Wildfire Systems) would spread like... well...
+If they had had an affiliate program of their own though early on... or a refer-a-friend incentive of some kind, there's a good possibility that Wildlink (owned by Wildfire Systems) would have spread like... well...

-It would spread like wildfire (sorry...
+It would have spread like wildfire (sorry...
 I just had to say it).

 Traffic and Clicks

 The second problem is getting people to click on your wildlink.
 It’s is not as easy as it sounds.